ibm-cloud-docs/vmwaresolutions/archiref/attached-storage/cluster-settings.md

 For more information about configuring these settings in the vSphere Web Client, see [Set a Custom Automation Level for a Virtual Machine in the vSphere Web Client](https://docs.vmware.com/en/VMware-vSphere/5.5/com.vmware.vsphere.resmgmt.doc/GUID-C21C0609-923B-46FB-920C-887F00DBCAB9.html).

-Along with the automation level and migration threshold of the cluster, this design enables VM automation so that you can set overrides to individual VM.
+Along with the automation level and migration threshold of the cluster, this design enables VM automation so that you can override values per individual VM.
 More granular control of VMs enables further prioritization of the load balancing of VMs.

 ### Power management